 PURPOSE OF JOB CLASS (NATURE OF WORK)

-At the University of Connecticut and its campuses, the Department of Mental Health and Addiction Services or a State University, this class is accountable for performing investigations related to criminal and civil matters.
+At the Department of Mental Health and Addiction Services or a State University, this class is accountable for performing investigations related to criminal and civil matters.

 Receives limited supervision from an employee of higher grade.